 CIRP researchers are using SHRP2 data in studies to help improve teen driver behaviors.

 Through the analysis of naturalistic and simulated driving data, as well as survey data, the Teen Driving Safety Research team at the Children's Hospital of Philadelphia Research Institute is working to reduce the frequency and severity of crashes involving teen drivers.
-The researchers are conducting a number of studies to assess the driving skills of newly licensed teens, how various driving scenarios affect teen driver behaviors and emotions, and how mental health conditions affect teen driver behaviors, and patterns of risk-taking in young drivers.
+The researchers are conducting a number of studies to assess the driving skills of newly licensed teens, how various driving scenarios affect teen driver behaviors and emotions, how mental health conditions affect teen driver behaviors, and patterns of risk-taking in young drivers.
 The following projects are currently underway:

 Driving Analytics: Comparison of Teen and Adult Naturalistic Car-following Patterns